It's Casual

-It's Casual is a two-piece Los Angeles hardcore punk band formed in 2001.
+It's Casual is a two-piece Los Angeles hardcore punk band formed in 1996.
 Founded and fronted by Eddie Solis, the band has released the three studio albums Buicregl (2002), Stop Listening to Bad Music (2004), and The New Los Angeles (2007) all on CD and LP.
 It's Casual has performed with groups such as Story of the Year, Fu Manchu, Mastodon, High on Fire, and Zeke.

 History

 Early years

-It's Casual was formed in 2001 in Los Angeles, starting with Eddie Solis on guitar, a bassist, drums, and a second guitar player.
+It's Casual was formed in the ashes of punk band 12 inch rulers 1996 in Los Angeles, starting with ex 12inch members Eddie Solis on guitar, and David Sanchez on drums, later adding a bass player and a 2nd guitarist for a short term.
 The name was inspired by a line in The Wild Life, Cameron Crowe's follow up to Fast Times at Ridgemont High.
-Solis soon met W.C.E., the drummer for Co-Ed and realized they had similar interests, such as Black Flag, The Melvins, and arena rock like Kiss and AC/DC.
-W.C.E. pitched the idea of a two-piece band and It's Casual re-formed with W.C.E on drums.
+Solis soon met W.C.E., the drummer for Co-Ed who tried playing bass for the established duo.
+He later realized they had similar interests, such as Black Flag, The Melvins, and arena rock like Kiss and AC/DC.
+W.C.E. talked Eddie into taking drummer Sanchez's spot and continuing as a two-piece band with a more basic sound.
 The band has a hardcore punk and doom metal sound, with Solis on vocals and guitar and W.C.E. on drums.